 So, if there are criminals using your company numbers to perform these scams, they can give your brand a negative reputation without you even realizing it until it’s too late.

 Furthermore, remember that consumers are not the only target that fraudulent parties want to take advantage of.
 Deceitful parties have managed to extract millions of dollars from large companies like Facebook and Google using simple email and voice spoofing.
 Criminals can also call your employees while impersonating other members of your internal department and request access to details or initiate fraudulent financial transactions.

 The longer your phone numbers are spoofed, the higher chance that your company will suffer irreparable damage.
+It's important to understand how to stop phone spoofing and how to take action to protect your company.
 If it’s not detected on time, illegal call spoofing can actually produce a collection of additional disadvantages that have a more direct impact than a tarnished reputation.

 Some of the disadvantages of having your number spoofed include: